 A key issue with operating drones, particularly Beyond Visual Line of Sight (BVLOS), is approving and setting up Temporary Danger Areas (TDAs), which effectively reserve segregated areas of airspace for drone operations at the expense of other air users.
 TDAs are a blunt instrument for managing airspace, can take considerable time to get approved, and only last for a specific time period.
 Hence, there is an increasingly urgent requirement to consider methods by which drones can be integrated harmoniously and efficiently into shared airspace with crewed aircraft.
 The E-Drone project therefore ran a national workshop to discuss drone integration in shared airspace on 03/08/2021 to which a large number of groups that represented the drone industry were invited.
 A summary report is available here.

 Spatiotemporal Ground Risk Mapping for Uncrewed Aerial Systems operations

 Aliaksei Pilko, A.Sóbester, J.P.Scanlan and M Ferraro - University of Southampton

 In this paper we propose the use of spatiotemporal population density data in the analysis of ground risk posed by UAS (Uncrewed Aerial System) operations.
-The spatiotemporal population density maps are generated through the combination of authoritative data sources, open source geospatial databases and past works to dynamically classify proportions of a population to their expected daily activities based upon a given time.
+The spatiotemporal population density maps are generated through the combination of authoritative data sources, open source geospatial databases, and past works to dynamically classify proportions of a population to their expected daily activities based upon a given time.
 This adds a further dimension to analysis allowing evaluation and optimisation of ground risk, both spatially and temporally.
-This approach is used to analyse the ground risk posed under ballistic descent of UAS along a number of case study paths.
-An open source tool is implemented as part of this work to aid the decision making of operators and promote safer UAS operations.
+This approach is used to analyse the ground risk posed under ballistic and gliding descents of a parameterized UAS along a case study path.
+An open source tool is implemented as part of this work to aid the decision making of operators and promote safer UAS operations